 png

 In the story map “Henriqueta’s Day on the Streets, Rio de Janeiro, 1850s” by historian Sandra Lauderdale Graham, we selected the Story Map Cascade template for a thematic and focused argument on how an African streetseller moved through the city on a typical day.
 In this story, the text scrolls over images and georeferenced historical maps, which were custom labeled and highlighted to illustrate specific places.
 These images appear in various sizes, from full screen to small size, with linked citations that take readers to their respective archival collections.
 At the end of the story, readers are invited to imagineRio to explore the city in the 1850s.
 This story map does not have lengthly academic footnotes or endnotes, but it ends with a detailed narrative on the sources used to reconstruct Henriqueta’s daily movements, including specific archival references.
-Also bilingual, its Portuguese version was adopted as an assigned reading by several history professors in Rio, after the COVID-19 pandemic shuttered classrooms (Graham, Metcalf 2020).
+Also bilingual, its Portuguese version was adopted as an assigned reading by several history professors in Rio, after the COVID-19 pandemic shut classrooms (Graham, Metcalf 2020).